newsocialist/nsbooks/labours-new-economics/compiled/labours-alternative-models-of-ownership-report.md

-movements could do, firstly, there is a contribution to be made in the analysis of sectors in which they are workers and consumers and whether and how alternative models of ownership could operate—remembering once again that“the workers are the experts”, “women are the experts”.
+movements could do, firstly, there is a contribution to be made in the analysis of sectors in which they are workers and consumers and whether and how alternative models of ownership could operate—remembering once again that “the workers are the experts”, “women are the experts”.
 Here, though, it is also worth noting the vital role of experts, whether professional experts or worker, consumer, service user or community experts, external to both the Labour bureaucracy and, were Labour to